Click here to see how the sample collection process has been modified with COVID-19 safety protocols.

 Securing The Blood Samples

-The security of an athlete’s blood sample, as well as his/her health and safety, are very important, and steps are taken to protect each.
+The security of an athlete’s blood sample, as well as their health and safety, are very important, and steps are taken to protect each.

-After the blood sample is secured in the security bottles, the DCO will complete the remaining paperwork with the athlete.
+After the blood sample is secured in the security containers, the DCO will complete the remaining documentation with the athlete.

-The DCO will guide the athlete through the remaining paperwork corresponding to the blood collection session.
-During the completion of the final paperwork, the athlete will be asked a series of questions that correspond to the paperwork.
-Once the paperwork has been reviewed, the athlete, his/her representative (if applicable), the DCO, and the BCO will sign the form to verify the accuracy of the information.
-The athlete will receive the appropriate paperwork copies and the remaining copies will be sent to USADA and the WADA-accredited laboratory.
-The laboratory’s copy has your name removed.
+The DCO will guide the athlete through the remaining documentation corresponding to the blood collection session.
+During the completion of the final documentation, the athlete will be asked a series of questions that correspond to the documentation.
+Once the documentation has been reviewed, the athlete, their representative (if applicable), the DCO, and the BCO will sign the document to verify the accuracy of the information.
+The athlete will receive the appropriate document copies and the remaining copies will be sent to USADA and the WADA-accredited laboratory via paperwork shipment of digital delivery.

 Providing Feedback

-Athletes have the right to provide feedback about the USADA blood collection session.
+Athletes have the right to provide feedback about the collection session.

 Feedback is an important part of the doping control process.
-After each USADA blood collection session, a USADA DCO will provide the athlete with an Evaluation Form to provide feedback related to the blood collection session.
-USADA encourages athletes to provide feedback about their experience and every form that is submitted to USADA is reviewed.
+After each USADA collection session, a USADA DCO will provide the athlete with an Athlete Evaluation Form to provide feedback related to the collection session.
+USADA encourages athletes to provide feedback about their experience.
+Every form that is submitted to USADA is reviewed.